philippinespire/2022_PIRE_omics_workshop/README_workshop.md

 * In Sob, the [Sob_GenScp_v1](http://qb.cshl.edu/genomescope/analysis.php?code=zQRfOkSqbDYAGYJrs7Ee) report estimates a genome of 532 Mbp and 0.965 for H. On the other hand,  [Sob_GenScp_v2](http://qb.cshl.edu/genomescope/genomescope2.0/analysis.php?code=5vZKBtdSgiAyFvzIusxT) reports a genome size of 259 Mbp (which is small for a fish) and it actually fails to estimate heterozygosity.
 Thus, version 1 was used for Sob.
 * In Hte, the [Hte_GenScp_v1](http://qb.cshl.edu/genomescope/analysis.php?code=tHzBW2RjBK00gQMUSfl4) appears to have no red flags with a genome size of 846 Mbp and 0.49 for H but inspecting the first graph, you can see that the "uniqu sequence" line behaves diffently from the others.
 In contrast, [Hte_GenScp_v2](http://qb.cshl.edu/genomescope/genomescope2.0/analysis.php?code=8eVzhAQ8zSenObScLMGC) restores a tight relationship between lines with no red flags in estimates either (H=2.1, GenSize= 457 Mbp)

-Note the source and genome size (if you found one already availble) or the Genome Scope version and rounded genome size estimate (if you had to run jellyfish) in your species README.
+Note the Genome Scope version and rounded genome size estimate in your species README.
 You will use this info later

 ---